Daniibooii/happy-hour/README.md

 The app was developed by a four-person team over one week.
 The total time spent on the project is estimated at ["a lot"].
 We utilized HTML, CSS with Materialize, JavaScript with JQuery, and Firebase.
-Significant time was devoted to design elements, as well as ensuring mobile- compatibility.
+Significant time was devoted to design elements, as well as ensuring mobile-compatibility.
 Internally, we // add info on inner workings with databases, arrays, etc. //

 Look for our deployed and fully-usable app at: [werule.com]